text reads Black History Month with a red, yellow, and green stripe behind the text

 Afternoon Movies

-On Tuesday afternoons, visit our Central Branch and watch movies about Black history and heritage on a big screen.
+On Tuesday afternoons, visit our Central Branch and watch movies on a big screen.
 No registration is required.
 Showtime is 1pm in Centennial Hall.
 Please email or call us at 905.639.3611 extension 1211 a few days before your visit if you need an accessibility accommodation.

 Looking for More?